 What Are the Chiefs' Playoff Chances?

-The Chiefs' playoff chances are calculated by converting their latest postseason odds from DraftKings Sportsbook Kansas into implied probability.
+The Chiefs' odds to win the Super Bowl, AFC and AFC West are calculated by converting their latest postseason odds into implied probability.
 This is a percentage that shows the team's chances to make the playoffs.
-The implied probabilities above for the Super Bowl, AFC and AFC West are also based on odds from DraftKings.

 Chiefs Schedule and Betting Lines

-Kansas City Chiefs Playoff Chances: Key Offseason Updates September 2023
+Kansas City Chiefs Playoff Chances: Key Offseason Updates April 2024

 Throughout the 2023 season, we'll be tracking all of the latest moves for the Chiefs, injury updates and more.
 Stay up to date with the latest Chiefs news and how it impacts Kansas Cityβs playoff chances.